manuelrubio/aramappings/README.md

 The goal of aramappings is to compute …

-Adaptable Radial Axes (ARA) plots \[@Rubio17\] are an interactive, exploratory data visualization technique related to Star Coordinates
+Adaptable Radial Axes (ARA) plots (Rubio-Sánchez, Sanchez, and Lehmann 2017) are an interactive, exploratory data visualization technique related to Star Coordinates (Kandogan 2000, 2001) and Biplots (Gabriel 1971; Gower and Hand 1995; Hofmann 2004; Grange, Roux, and Gardner-Lubbe 2009; Greenacre 2010).
+ARA performs dimensionality reduction by representing high-dimensional numerical data as points in a plane or three-dimensional space.
-\[@Kandogan00; @Kandogan01\] and Biplots \[@Gabriel71; @Gower95;
-@Hofmann04; @laGrange09; @Greenacre10\].
-ARA performs dimensionality
-reduction by representing high-dimensional numerical data as points in a plane or three-dimensional space.
 Unlike many other dimensionality reduction methods, ARA plots also visualize variable-specific information through “axis vectors” and their corresponding labeled axis lines, where each vector is associated with a particular data variable.
 These axis vectors (interactively defined by users, as in Star Coordinates) indicate the directions in which the values of their associated variables increase within the plot.
 Additionally, the high-dimensional observations are mapped (in an optimal sense) onto the plot in order to allow users to estimate variable values by visually projecting these points onto the labeled axes, as in Biplots.

 ## Overview